hueyyeng/VesperiaGuide/docs/missables.md

 ## After Capua Nor
 ![screenshot](images/act-three-152.jpg)

-- [ ] In Zaphias, enter Estelle's Room in the Castle to hear about the Garden of the Waning Moon.
+- [ ] In Zaphias, enter Estelle's Room in the Castle to hear about the City of the Waning Moon.
 Go to the last area in Zaude and you will be able to enter the Necropolis of Nostalgia.
-At the first layer, *Soten Layer* Azure Sky Layer, you can find Flynn's Fell Weapon Seven-Branched Blade at the NW of the 8F.
-At the second layer, *Current Generation* Current Life Layer, you can find Patty's Fell Weapon Corbis at the SE of 9F.
-After beating Ohma, you won't be able to advance further until you have beaten the game (PS3 and Definitive Edition)
+At the first area, __Firmament__, you can find Flynn's Fell Weapon __Seven-Branched Blade__ at the NW of the 8F.
+At the second area, __Existence__, you can find Patty's Fell Weapon __Corbis__ at the SE of 9F.
+After beating __Ohma__, you won't be able to advance further until you have beaten the game (PS3 and Definitive Edition)
 - [ ] In Zaphias, head down toward the Fountain in Lower Quarter from the top of the slope.
 After that, head towards the Castle.
 In the PS3 and Definitive Edition, enter through the Lower Quarter before heading to the Castle (Future Of Blastia)
 - [ ] In Zaphias, sleep in Yuri's Room to trigger a scene where Rita gets __Estelle's Best Friend__ title while Estelle gets __Best Friends__ title (PS3 and Definitive Edition)